arashnm80/arashnm80.github.io/quotes.md

 > I'm not going to fool myself, and I'm the easiest person to fool.

 > It might be a labyrinth but the big picture is very simple.

+> if you can't make money out of a penny, you won't do it from a unicorn company.

 > The only way is to move forward.